|

 Chelfitsch is a theater unit run by OKADA Toshiki who writes and directs all its works.
 Founded in 1997, the unit always has been based in Yokohama.
 Its hyper-real dialogues in Japanese delivered in a mundane and lazy manner are worth noting.
 Chelfitsch won the 49th Kishida Kunio Drama Award this February for the play 5 Days in March, and it will also appear in the final review stage at the Toyota Choreography Award 2005 in July.

-© Inoue Yumiko
+© Inoue Yumiko (D-CORD) |

 KATHY